top of page

 Why hormones and evolution make us more sensitive at certain stages of life Sometimes, the smallest thing can trigger tears, anger, or anxiety… and that is completely normal.
 Many women wonder whether they are “too sensitive” or “hysterical.”
 The reality is very different: these emotional fluctuations often have clear biological and evolutionary explanations.
 Emotional incontinence — a term describing temporary emotional hypersensitivity — particularly affects women during ce

-Dr. Sandra Yene Amougui
+Dr. Sandra YENE AMOUGUI

 Feb 132 min read